Amanda Crew: 2005–2013

-In 2005, at age 19, Crew landed her first onscreen acting role as Polly Brewer in the ABC teen drama Life as We Know It.
+In 2005, at age 19, Crew landed her first onscreen acting role as Polly Brewer on the ABC teen drama Life as We Know It.
 She made a cameo appearance as a sorority sister in an episode of Smallville, a television series based on the DC Comics character Superman.
 From 2005 to 2006, she played Tanis McTaggart on the YTV teen drama 15/Love which co-starred actress and close friend Meaghan Rath.
 From 2006 to 2008, Crew played Carrie Miller on the CTV drama Whistler, for which she earned her first Leo award.

-In 2006, she made her film debut in the supernatural horror film Final Destination 3, the third installment in the Final Destination film series and the fourth chronologically.
+In 2006, she made her film debut in the supernatural horror Final Destination 3, the third installment in the Final Destination film series and the fourth chronologically.
 She played Julie Christensen, the younger sister of the film's protagonist Wendy.
 Crew had originally auditioned for the role of Erin Ulmer while Alexz Johnson auditioned for Julie, but ended up switching roles prior to filming.
 Despite mixed reviews from critics, the film was a commercial success, earning over $117 million at the box office worldwide.
-She made a cameo as a high school student in the romantic teen comedy John Tucker Must Die, which was negatively received.
+She made a cameo as a high school student in the romantic teen comedy John Tucker Must Die.

 She later appeared in the romantic teen comedy She's the Man, a modern adaptation of William Shakespeare's Twelfth Night.
-She played Kia, a soccer player who helps her friend Viola Hastings (played by Amanda Bynes) pretend to be her brother in order to play on the boys' soccer team after their team gets cut by their misogynistic coach.
+She played Kia, a soccer player who helps her friend and teammate Viola Hastings (played by Amanda Bynes) pretend to be her brother in order to play on the boys' soccer team after their team gets cut by their misogynistic coach.
 In 2008, Crew landed her first lead role in the teen road comedy Sex Drive.
 She played Felicia Alpine, a high school student who goes on a road trip with her two best friends (played by Josh Zuckerman and Clark Duke).

 She later starred as Marie in the romantic comedy That One Night, which premiered at the Omaha Film Festival on February 19, 2008.
-In 2009, she had a supporting role with Martin Donovan and Kyle Gallner in the supernatural horror film The Haunting in Connecticut.
-Despite negative reviews from critics, the film opened in second place at the North American box office and eventually grossed $77.5 million worldwide.
+In 2009, she had a supporting role with Martin Donovan and Kyle Gallner in the supernatural horror The Haunting in Connecticut.
+Despite negative reviews from critics, the film opened in second place at the North American box office, ultimately grossing $77.5 million worldwide.
 She starred in the romantic comedy The Break-Up Artist as Britney, a breakup artist who becomes a matchmaker after her ex-boyfriend starts his own breakup company and steals her customers.